 The ability to control routing behavior on your Azure Virtual Networks is a critical network security and access control capability.
-If routing is configured incorrectly, applications and services hosted on your virtual machine may connect to devices you don’t want them to connect to, including devices owned and operated by potential attackers.
+If routing is configured incorrectly, applications and services hosted on your virtual machine may connect to unauthorized devices including systems owned and operated by potential attackers.

 For example, you might have a virtual network security appliance on your Azure Virtual Network.
 You want to make sure that all traffic to and from your Azure Virtual Network goes through that virtual security appliance.
 You can do this by configuring User Defined Routes in Azure.

 Forced tunneling is a mechanism you can use to ensure that your services are not allowed to initiate a connection to devices on the Internet.
 Note that this is different from accepting incoming connections and then responding to them.
 Front-end web servers need to respond to requests from Internet hosts, and so Internet-sourced traffic is allowed inbound to these web servers and the web servers are allowed to respond.